The Apostolic Church – Ghana: The current state of the Apostolic Church - Ghana and leaders

 The number of administrative areas increased from 36 in 2011 to 50 in 2014, with a commensurate increase in the numbers of districts, ministers and members.
 The financial capacity has been strengthened, and new units set up have improved the church's administrative acumen.
-Construction work of the New Headquarters (Nehemiah Project) which will be inaugurated soon in the Greater Accra region is currently on course.
+Construction work of the New Headquarters (Nehemiah Project) has been completed and inaugurated and it lies in the outskirt of Accra in the Greater Accra Region of Ghana.

 There is a National Executive which ensures that the decisions and policies of the General Council are implemented.
 The Executive is composed of the President, the Vice President, the General Secretary and four other apostles appointed by the General Council.
 The executive may co-opt other persons as when and where their services would be required.

 The incumbent president is Apostle Dr. Aaron Ami-Narh, Apostle Christopher Affum-Nyarko is the Vice President and the General Secretary is Apostle Alex Boateng.